skift-org/skift/readme.md

 ### Step 3: Build and run skiftOS

+> [!NOTE]
+> Running this step requires being in a graphical environment with a build of QEMU supporting graphics either via SDL or GTK.
+If you are using a headless server, you can use the `./skift.sh image build --format=hdd` command to build a disk image.

 Finally, build and run skiftOS by running the following command:

 ```sh
 $ ./skift.sh image start
 ```

 If all these steps are completed successfully, you should have a fully built and operational skiftOS ready for use.
 Enjoy! 😊